jedcn/rsudist/README.md

 * How many RSUs were granted?
 * When do these RSUs begin to vest?

-And it generates a schedule indicating distribution (vesting) events for that equity.
+And it generates a schedule indicating distribution events for that equity.

 ## Why might you use `=RSUDIST`?